Bridging the human rights gap for better quality in healthy living.

 In Los Angeles, AIDS Healthcare Foundation launched the ‘Healthy Housing Foundation by AHF,’ which will provide decent housing units at an affordable cost to low-income people, including families with children, and those previously unsheltered or homeless.
 HHF will offer priority placement to individuals with chronic health conditions, including HIV/AIDS.
 AHF will expand the scope of its Healthy Housing Foundation across the country as the need finds, and its resources allow.

-Housing is a Human Right In response to the rising cost of housing and gentrification, which is displacing more of our patients across California and beyond, we have launched the Housing is a Human Right project and Healthy Housing Foundation to fulfill our public health mission.
-We believe that housing is a human right, and that we are in a crisis that demands action.
+In response to widespread gentrification and rising housing costs, which are displacing AHF patients throughout California, the organization has launched Housing Is A Human Right and Healthy Housing Foundation to fulfill its public health mission.
+AHF believes that housing is a human right, and that California is facing a crisis that demands urgent action.

 5 reasons why so many are homeless in LA County